Eks

 tag_resource(resource_arn, tags, params::Dict{String,<:Any})

-Associates the specified tags to a resource with the specified resourceArn.
-If existing tags on a resource are not specified in the request parameters, they are not changed.
-When a resource is deleted, the tags associated with that resource are deleted as well.
-Tags that you create for Amazon EKS resources do not propagate to any other resources associated with the cluster.
-For example, if you tag a cluster with this operation, that tag does not automatically propagate to the subnets and nodes associated with the cluster.
+Associates the specified tags to an Amazon EKS resource with the specified resourceArn.
+If existing tags on a resource are not specified in the request parameters, they aren't changed.
+When a resource is deleted, the tags associated with that resource are also deleted.
+Tags that you create for Amazon EKS resources don't propagate to any other resources associated with the cluster.
+For example, if you tag a cluster with this operation, that tag doesn't automatically propagate to the subnets and nodes associated with the cluster.

 Arguments

-• resource_arn: The Amazon Resource Name (ARN) of the resource to which to add tags.
-Currently, the supported resources are Amazon EKS clusters and managed node groups.
+• resource_arn: The Amazon Resource Name (ARN) of the resource to add tags to.

 source